PeterHolderrieth/Visualizing_backpropagation/README.md

 # Visualizing backpropagation

-This repostiory serves as an illustration for the classical backpropagation algorithm, one of the most important machine learning algorithm.
+This repostiory serves as an illustration for the classical backpropagation algorithm, one of the most important machine learning concepts.
 It is meant to be useful for students studying the subject.
 We provide:

 1. A **visualization** tool for neural networks